cozy/cozy-stack/docs/ai.md

 the documents called chunks).
 Those documents are added to the prompt, so that the LLM can use them as a context when answering.

-### POST /ai/chat/completions/:id
+### POST /ai/chat/conversations/:id

 This route can be used to ask AI for a chat completion.
-The id in the path must be the identifier of a chat session.
-The client can generate a random identifier for a new chat session.
+The id in the path must be the identifier of a chat conversation.
+The client can generate a random identifier for a new chat conversation.

 The stack will respond after pushing a job for this task, but without the response.
 The client must use the real-time websocket and subscribe to